flatpressblog/flatpress/docs/Community_test_plan_en-US.md

 - [ ] Newsletter: Registration (valid/invalid/disposable emails), double opt-in, bulk mailing with status display.
 - [ ] BBCode Editor: Test new buttons (font); preview and save.
 - [ ] BBCode Editor: Upload images, create a gallery, and place the new gallery in an entry.
 - [ ] PrettyURLs: Activate, check links in the frontend.
+Repeat the test with all PrettyURLs modes.
 - [ ] PrettyURLs: Open a feed reader or feed browser add-on and check whether all feeds are accessible and readable.
 Repeat the test with all PrettyURLs modes.
 - [ ] Storage (formerly Stats): Check capacity displays and "Top Comments" only with the Postviews plugin enabled.
 - [ ] Media Manager: Folder icons, usage detection (gallery vs. single image).